 It’s been a year since I moved to Houston.
 Exactly this time last year, I was drowning in boxes, packages and more boxes.
 Man, now I look back, I don’t even know how I could unpack and arrange everything in place so neatly.
-It liked a miracle or something.
+It was like a miracle or something.
 I’m a neat freak but still, if you saw the enormous amount of boxes that floated around my place back then, you would be surprised of how I did it too.
 Before going to this amazing Korean Rice Juice Sikhye recipe, can I just brag a little bit about life?

 annoying huge city.
 Then 10 months later, Rain found me and I add 1 more feline in my household.

 A year after my moving, I had a food blog to share with the world my cooking experiences.
 That accompanied by two incredible cats, a group of incredibly crazy friends and a wonderful yoga spot.
 Oh wait, I almost forgot.
 And tons of amazing Korean restaurants where I can satisfy my love for Korean food almost every other day.

 There was no time that I ate that much Korean food like the past year, I’m telling you.
 When I’m hungry and have no idea what I should eat, here it goes Korean food.
 If I want to go out and eat something new, again I choose Korean food.
 And again, when I’m out and have nothing to do in my mind, as a default, I pick a random Korean restaurant on Yelp.